-Incomplete means that either the three-way TCP handshake did not complete or the three-way TCP handshake did complete but there was no data after the handshake to identify the application.
-In other words that traffic being seen is not really an application.
+“Incomplete” implies either “the three-way TCP handshake did not complete” or “the three-way TCP handshake **did** finish, but there was no data to identify the application after the handshake.”

-If a client sends a server a syn and the Palo Alto Networks device creates a session for that syn, but the server never sends a SYN ACK back to the client, then that session is incomplete.
+If a client sends an SYN to a server, and the Palo Alto Networks device creates a session for that SYN, but the server never responds with an SYN-ACK, the session is considered incomplete.

-If there was only one rule on the Palo Alto device and that rule allowed the application of web-browsing only on port/service 80, and traffic (web-browsing or any other application) is sent to the Palo Alto device on any other port/service besides 80, then the traffic is discarded or dropped and you’ll see sessions with “not-applicable” in the application field.
+If the Palo Alto Firewall has only one rule that allows web-browsing but only on port 80, and traffic (web-browsing or any other application) is transmitted to the Palo Alto Firewall on any other port than port 80, the traffic is disregarded or deleted.
+As a result, “not-applicable” will appear in the application field.

 “Unknown-tcp” indicates that the firewall has captured the three-way TCP handshake but cannot identify any applications.

 This might be due to the usage of a custom application with no signatures in the firewall.